cne1x/sfcs/README.md

 Again, most of what this shows is what was summarized in the preceding section:
-Hilbert does a better job of capturing larger, contiguous ranges, whereas it becomes simple to see why the rectilinear curve is a faster planner.
+Hilbert does a better job of capturing larger, contiguous ranges, whereas it becomes simple to see why the row-major curve is a faster planner.

 #### Compactness v. throughput